camlahoud/react-native-image-picker/README.md

 # React Native Image Picker [![npm version](https://badge.fury.io/js/react-native-image-picker.svg)](https://badge.fury.io/js/react-native-image-picker) [![npm](https://img.shields.io/npm/dt/react-native-image-picker.svg)](https://www.npmjs.org/package/react-native-image-picker) ![MIT](https://img.shields.io/dub/l/vibe-d.svg) ![Platform - Android and iOS](https://img.shields.io/badge/platform-Android%20%7C%20iOS-yellow.svg)

+This is a fork of the work done by [marcshilling](https://github.com/marcshilling/react-native-image-picker) to introduce some minor change:
+- Android: Modified video capture to save to a temp folder instead of the standard camera folder
+- Android: Added code to generate a thumbnail for selected/captured video, it will be added to the response object under the key "thumb"

 A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera, like so:

 iOS | Android